buimaianh/cs50w-projects/email/dev-log.md

         - Append the `success-message` to `emails-view`

 - Output
-    - UI displays a message about the result of updating email
+    - UI displays a message about the result of updating read status

 </details>